 - breathing difficulties

 The ketogenic diet seems straightforward.
 Unlike a typical low-calorie diet, however, a high-fat diet requires careful monitoring.
-In fact, you may even start the diet in a hospital.
+In fact, you may start the diet in a hospital.
 Your doctor needs to monitor both blood glucose and ketone levels to make sure that the diet isn’t causing any adverse effects.
 Once your body adjusts to the diet, you may still need to see your doctor once or twice a month for testing and medication adjustments.